 For example, your marketing strategy might be to become thought leaders in your space, while your subsequent marketing plans may involve creating podcasts, hosting LinkedIn Lives, or publishing an eBook.
 Real marketing success requires getting both right, as either a great marketing strategy without great plans or the reverse isn’t going to bring the results you need.

-Chasing effectiveness in what’s new and shiny often leads to us neglecting the real fundamentals of marketing efficiency and cause us to end up stretching limited resources.
+Chasing effectiveness in what’s new and shiny often leads to us neglecting the real fundamentals of marketing efficiency and causes us to end up stretching limited resources.
 The balance you need to create is between the strength of the strategy’s long-term vision and the capability to adapt as you go.

 Perhaps the single problem that holds back most marketing strategies is poor prioritization.
 That’s why we’re starting with this before we dive into the 5 individual strategies.
 Even when your marketing strategy produces an excellent list of priorities, without a consistent way to decide when to work on what (and when to finish work in progress instead).